Global Navigation

 Jim Hudson

-Jim Hudson Jim Hudson recently finished his Ph.D. in Computer Science from the College of Computing at the Georgia Institute of Technology.
+Jim Hudson finished his Ph.D. in Computer Science from the College of Computing at the Georgia Institute of Technology.
 His dissertation research looked at how small group discussions for educational purposes change when they move from the face-to-face classroom into an online chat environment.
-He is working as a postdoctoral researcher in Advanced Concepts & Technologies at Pitney Bowes, studying the management of the innovation process inside of corporate settings.
+He worked as a postdoctoral researcher in Advanced Concepts & Technologies at Pitney Bowes, studying the management of the innovation process inside of corporate settings.
+He is now the Global Research Manager of Customer Experience and Design with Paypal.

 Lori Adams